gbalats/dotfiles/README.md

 -----

-A list of emacs modules will be installed automatically via the package-system (available for emacs versions &geq; 24) the first time that emacs is executed (after `make` has installed all of its targets).
+A list of emacs modules will be installed automatically via the package-system (available for emacs versions &ge; 24) the first time that emacs is executed (after `make` has installed all of its targets).